Student starts movement to showcase struggle after SCAD closes all campuses

 “We want to be heard and there are concerns and extreme circumstances that students are facing,” said Pink.
 “We could really use the school’s help.”

-He and others want adminstrators to come to the table and consider provinding some kind of financial compensation.
+He and others want administrators to come to the table and consider providing some kind of financial compensation.

-Luke Perryman is a graduate student he says equipment fees are part of their tuition, yet they won’t have access to this equipment in a virtual learning environment.
+Luke Perryman, a SCAD graduate student, says although equipment fees are part of their tuition, they won’t have access to the equipment in a virtual learning environment.

-In public statements SCAD has said they have a task force specifically dedicated to virtual learning.
-Prior the shutdown the university offered 27 degrees fully online.
+In public statements, SCAD has said they have a task force specifically dedicated to virtual learning.
+Prior to the shutdown, the university offered 27 degrees fully online.

-He fears if his circumstances continue he won’t make rent and would possibly have to turn himself into a refugee camp.
+He fears if his circumstances continue, he won’t make rent and would possibly have to turn himself to a refugee camp.